 Boston University Medical Center is comprised of Boston Medical Center Corporation ("BMC") and Boston University Medical Campus ("BU Medical Campus") which includes three of Boston University's health science schools - the School of Medicine, the Henry M. Goldman School of Dental Medicine, and the School of Public Health.
-Boston Medical Center Corporation and the Trustees of Boston University (collectively known as the "Proponents") are pleased to submit this Institutional Master Plan Amendment Notification Form / Project Notification Form to initiate the Boston Redevelopment Authority ("BRA") Article 80 Institutional Master Plan Review and Large Project Review Process for the BMC IMP project modifications.
-With this submission, the Proponents request that the BRA issue two separate Scoping Determinations: one for this Amendment to the Institutional Master Plan and one for the Large Project Review.

-The purpose of this IMP Amendment is to obtain approval for modifications to projects previously approved in the 2010 Institutional Master Plan ("IMP") and the addition of approximately 17,136 square feet for Boston Medical Center.
+On June 7, 2013 Boston Medical Center Corporation and the Trustees of Boston University (collectively known as the "Proponents") submitted an Institutional Master Plan Amendment Notification Form / Project Notification Form to initiate the Boston Redevelopment Authority ("BRA") Article 80 Institutional Master Plan Review and Large Project Review Process for the BMC IMP project modifications.
+The proposed IMP Amendment includes modifications to projects previously approved in the 2010 Institutional Master Plan ("IMP") and the addition of approximately 21,336 square feet for Boston Medical Center.
 These modifications will allow for critical campus alignment and growth, the reduction of ambulance traffic and materials deliveries along Albany Street, and the replacement of the existing yellow utility tube spanning Albany Street with a simple bridge to handle patient transfer and materials handling.